CreatorDev/w1-switchcounter/README.md

 AwaStaticClient_DefineResource(awaClient, 3200, 5501, "Counter",AwaResourceType_Integer, 0, 1, AwaResourceOperations_ReadOnly);
 </pre>

-to have AwaResourcetype_Float instead of AwaResourceType_Integer.
+to have AwaResourceType_Float instead of AwaResourceType_Integer.
 This will correctly set up the Resource to expect a float value.
 Change the following line within the counter definition struct:

 <pre>
 int Totalcount;